 The True Fire Skink has to be one of the most beautiful species of lizards with their vivid red colouration.
 They become very tame and have an inquisitive nature, especially when it is feeding time.

 The True Fire skink is a stout, square bodied skink with short limbs.
 The dorsal (back) and head is a golden brown merging into a fire red colouration that runs along the body.
 Black and white bands run horizontally giving a distinctive pattern within the vivid red colour.
 The tail has a mixture of colour; it is mainly black with lighter scales running the length of the tail giving a stripe appearance.
 The limbs are black, the underbelly is pale with grey striping under the chin and throat.

 They are a reasonably sized skink reaching a maximum length of 38cm (15 inches), however, most average between 20-30cm (8-12 inches).
 Both sexes look very similar, the only difference, males tend to be bulkier in appearance, have a wider neck and a flat head.
 True Fire Skinks are relatively docile and calm lizards, frequently coming out from their resting place to be hand-fed.

 There are three known species of Fire Skinks, all from slightly different areas of Africa.

 The True Fire Skink that is seen within the pet trade are normally collected from Nigeria and Ghana.
 They live in tropical forests and damp savannas, generally burrowing amongst floor leaf litter and hiding under debris.

 The enclosure can be heated with the use of a basking bulb; during the day a basking area of 33-35.5C (92-96F) should be provided with an ambient temperature of 28.5-30C (84-86F).
 A night time drop is recommended to around 21C (70F), however, True Fire Skinks seem to tolerate lower temperature down to 18.5C (65F).
-This can be maintained with the use of a heat mat.
+This can be maintained with the use of a ceramic bulb.
 All heating elements should be connected to a thermostat to prevent accidental overheating.